Canadian Rockies & Calgary Stampede

 Journey from Jasper, on the Icefields Parkway via sparkling Lake Louise, to Banff, capital of the Rockies

-Experience two days at the Calgary Stampede, with a Rodeo show, an evening show, souvenir programmes, and Skyrides over Stampede Park
+A Rodeo show, an evening show, souvenir programmes, and Skyrides over Stampede Park during your time at the Stampede

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Day OneFly direct to the great city of Vancouver.
-Enjoy a three-night stay on the edge of the Pacific Rim, overlooking the Georgia Strait and backed by the snow-capped Coast Mountains.
+Day 1Fly to Vancouver to enjoy a two-night stay on the edge of the Pacific Rim, overlooking the Georgia Strait and backed by the snow-capped Coast Mountains.

-Day FiveToday you'll head through beautiful scenery to Sun Peaks, a modern alpine village high in the BC interior.
+Day 5Sail back to the mainland and drive through beautiful mountain scenery to the resort of Sun Peaks, a modern alpine village high in the BC interior.

-Day SevenSpend today relaxing in Jasper, or join today's optional excursion, which will include a ride on the historic Jasper Tramway - Canada's longest - to the scenic heights above, and a journey to the stunning Maligne Lake, in its spectacular setting.
+Day 7Join today's optional excursion, which will include a ride on the historic Jasper Skytram - Canada's longest - to the scenic heights above, and a journey to the stunning Medicine and Maligne Lakes, in their spectacular settings, as well as beautiful Maligne Canyon.
+For the young at heart, join the exhilarating optional ' Jasper Motorcycle Tour', an exciting adventure on the back of, or in a sidecar attached to, a legendary Harley Davidson motorcycle driven by a professional driver.

-Day EightToday you'll travel along the renowned Icefields Parkway, calling briefly at beautiful Lake Louise, where turquoise waters - frozen for much of the year - are set against the awesome backdrop of Victoria Glacier.
-Afterwards, you'll continue to Banff and your next hotel.
+Day 8Today you'll travel along the renowned Icefields Parkway, calling at beautiful Lake Louise, where stunning turquoise waters are set against the awesome backdrop of Victoria Glacier.
+You'll continue on to Banff, the delightful, bustling 'capital' of the Rockies, with its many shops and surrounding mountain scenery.

-Day NineExplore the delightful, bustling capital of the Rockies, and take the opportunity to join an optional Banff sightseeing tour, which includes a cable-car ride to the summit of Sulphur Mountain and a trip to scenic Surprise Corner viewpoint overlooking the famous Banff Springs Hotel.
-You'll also have the chance to take a helicopter flight across the Rockies.
+Day 9Take the opportunity to join an optional Banff sightseeing tour, which includes a cable-car ride to the summit of Sulphur Mountain and a trip to scenic Surprise Corner viewpoint overlooking the famous Banff Springs Hotel.
+Also today, perhaps enjoy an optional Rockies helicopter ride over the mountains.

-Day 10Enjoy a leisurely morning in Banff, then begin the journey to the mountain resort of Kananaskis for a three-night stay.
+Day 10Spend a morning at leisure in Banff before you travel to the 'cowboy city' of Calgary for a three-night stay.

-Day 13Transfer to the airport for your overnight flight back to the UK.
+Day 13Today you'll transfer to the airport to board your overnight flight back to the UK.

 Day 14Arrive back in the UK.
 Back to top